f4llc0nn/Whisperzap/README.md

 ```sh
 docker logs -f --tail 100 whatsaudio_lerAudio_1
 ```
-Replace whatsaudio_lerAudio_1 with the name you chose for your container if it is different.
+Replace whats with the name you chose for your container if it is different (and localhost/whats as well).

 Finally, scan the QR code using your phone to complete the setup.